The GENIUS Act and Stablecoin Treasury: What Changes for Holders (2026)

 - monitor global alignment (EU MiCA, Asia) for multi-jurisdiction treasuries.

-It is a policy/selection question for counsel, not an automatic answer.
+It is a policy and selection question for counsel, not an automatic answer.

 The Act is a regulatory regime for issuers, not an accounting reclassification.
 A stablecoin remains not automatically cash on the balance sheet — classification is a structure-specific judgement (see stablecoin accounting treatment).
-GENIUS strengthens the reserve/transparency case for compliant issuers but does not, by itself, make a stablecoin a cash line.
-Keep regulatory and accounting questions separate.
+GENIUS strengthens the reserve and transparency case for compliant issuers but does not, by itself, make a stablecoin a cash line.
+Keep the regulatory and accounting questions separate.

 Practical guidance